 What’s at stake?
 More than 100 people died in US storms last year, the highest number since 2005, and an estimated $200 billion in damage was caused.

-The UK will also be at increasing risk.
+The UK will also be at increased risk.
 The two wettest winters in UK history were in 2013 and 2015, and experts predict that volatile weather conditions will continue in the future.

 1. Be prepared – Before the event